-Erin Gowriluk, Executive Director, Grain Growers of Canada
+Erin Gowriluk, Executive Director, Grain Growers of Canada – Summer (June) 2021 Pulse Beat

-MUCH LIKE FARMING, the agriculture advocacy world is one that changes with the seasons and can force you to be put your best-laid plans by the wayside.
+Much like farming, the agriculture advocacy world is one that changes with the seasons and can force you to be put your best-laid plans by the wayside.

 For 2021, this has been the case, with several files where we have been asked to represent our sector while also contributing to some long-standing consultations, where the voice of grain farmers is desperately needed.